sharproyalz/interactive-learning/README.md

 ## Changelog

+### Version 0.0.9

+- chore: create a function for cancel and pause button
+- chore: create a UI when the time end
+- chore: add a validation

 ### Version 0.0.7

 - chore: create a logic to send a data into timer component from study timer component